SSWConsulting/SSW.Rules.Content/rules/chatgpt-cheat-sheet/rule.md

 ![Figure: SSW ChatGPT Cheat Sheet For Developers](chatgpt-cheat-sheet-devs-v1.jpg)

-Download your own copy of the [dev cheat sheet](ChatGPT-Cheat-Sheet-Devs-v2.pdf) or our [general guide](ChatGPT-Cheat-sheet-Bathroom-Door-v2.pdf)
+ Download your own copy of the [SSW ChatGPT Cheat Sheet For Developers](ChatGPT-Cheat-Sheet-Devs-v2.pdf) or our [SSW ChatGPT Cheat Sheet - General](ChatGPT-Cheat-sheet-Bathroom-Door-v2.pdf)

 ::: greybox
 **Tip:** You can use ChatGPT to find a courteous and fun way to [correct somebody's mistake](/is-everyone-in-your-team-a-standards-watchdog).